JetBrains/intellij-sdk-docs/topics/ui/controls/input_field.md

 ![](prefill.png)

-Do **not** prefill with “Unnamed”.
+Do **not** prefill with "Unnamed".
 It takes time to read it and does not help the user to fill the form.

 ![](prefill_unnamed.png)